soobinrho/BeeMovr/README.md

 Special thanks to Keith Robert from [The Valley Hive](https://www.thevalleyhive.com/), our favorite beekeeper.

 Also, our work would not have been possible without the paper "[The Impact of Precipitation and Temperature on Honey Yield in the United States](https://etd.auburn.edu/bitstream/handle/10415/7108/Hayes%20Grogan.pdf?sequence=2)" (Hayes Kent Grogan, 2020, Auburn University).
-The paper provided the BeeMovr team with the prediction formula for the relationship between monthly precipitation / maximum temperature / minimum temperature and honey yield, and this is exactly what made our core functionality possible.
+This paper is what made our core prediction model possible.

 <br>